Featured Topic: Immigration

 Faith leaders and immigration activists arrested in July 31 protest of deportation of 1,100 people daily by President Obama's administration.
 Read More

 Border crisis: Resources for a faithful response

-The United Methodist Church is providing care, legal counsel, and resources in response to thousands of minors fleeing to the U.S. from Central America.
-Learn how you can help.
+The United Methodist Church is providing care, legal counsel, and resources to minors fleeing to the U.S. from Central America.
+Learn how to help.
 More

 United Methodists risk arrest in deportation protest

 Streaming video shows faith leaders joining in an act of civil disobedience at U.S. White House in support of immigration reform.
 More